FLATLAY/flatlayWiki/collateral-assets.md

 [Flatlay Capablities Overview 7](/uploads/flatlay-capablities-overview-7.pdf "Flatlay Capablities Overview 7")

 ## How it works
-Please keep in mind this uses old vocabulary (~~activations.~~ should be campaigns).
+Please keep in mind this deck uses old vocabulary ( for example, ~~activations.~~ should be campaigns).
 A full list of updated terminology can be found: https://wiki.flatlay.io/copywriting/glossary-of-terms.

 [Flatlay How It Works 2](/uploads/flatlay-how-it-works-2.pdf "Flatlay How It Works 2")

 ## Publisher Services